maw-khan/clarifai-question-simplifier/README.md

 Rather than immediately searching for complete solutions online, students first need help understanding what the question actually means.

-ClarifAI solves this problem by transforming difficult questions into simple language while preserving their original meaning.
+SimplifAI solves this problem by transforming difficult questions into simple language while preserving their original meaning.

 ---

 # 💡 Solution

-ClarifAI uses **Google Gemini AI** to analyze a student's question and generate four educational outputs:
+SimplifAI uses **Google Gemini AI** to analyze a student's question and generate four educational outputs:

 - Simplified Question
 - Explanation